microsoft/FeatureManagement-Dotnet/README.md

 5. Five percent of the user base is included in the beta.
 6. The rollout percentage is bumped up to 100 percent and the feature is completely rolled out.

-This strategy for rolling out a feature is built in to the library through the included [Microsoft.Targeting](./README.md#MicrosoftTargeting) feature filter.
+This strategy for rolling out a feature is built-in to the library through the included [Microsoft.Targeting](./README.md#MicrosoftTargeting) feature filter.

 ### Targeting in a Web Application